 The new Baptist Medical Health Center in Conway has brought even more access to incredible health care.
-With Conway Regional Medical Center, there are now two major hospitals in Conway for residents to seek care.
+Now there are two major hospitals in Conway.

 While the city strives to continually improve the quality of life for its people, Conway has always been a wonderful place to call home.
 Locals can take their pick from a number of shopping hubs including Lewis Crossing, Conway Commons and Conway Towne Center.
-These retail destinations are known for stores like Sam’s Club, Bed Bath & Beyond and Books-A-Million and Ulta as well as restaurants like Hideaway Pizza, David's Burgers, On the Border.
+These retail destinations are known for stores like Sam’s Club, Bed Bath & Beyond, Books-A-Million and Ulta as well as restaurants like Hideaway Pizza, David's Burgers, On the Border.

-Old Navy, Dick’s Sporting Goods, Petco, J.C.
-Penney and more.

 Historic downtown is also a popular district to shop, with about 40 retailers and restaurants selling a mix of old and new.

 Speaking on restaurants, Conway boasts a burgeoning food scene.
-The locals love Mike’s Place, Pasta Grill, Blue Sail Coffee and Zetêo Coffee, PattiCakes Bakery, The Patio Café and Tacos 4 Life Grill, an eatery with a mission that donates a meal to a hungry child for every purchase.
+The locals love Mike’s Place, Pasta Grill, Blue Sail Coffee and Zetêo Coffee, PattiCakes Bakery, The Patio Café and Tacos 4 Life, an eatery with a mission that donates a meal to a hungry child for every purchase.